lucspt/create-python-starter/src/create_python_starter/templates/flask/docs/guides/testing.md

 ## Testing app routes

-If you look at our [configuration file](./conftest.py) there are two fixtures defined that look something like:
+If you look at our configuration file, `conftest.py`, there are two fixtures defined that look something like:

 ```python